Call for Proposals

 Blended learning events

-In the past, we have co-sponsored events such as talks and workshops organized by faculty members about topics in blended learning, digital scholarship, and digital humanities.
-If you would like to bring a speaker to benefit students and colleagues in your field of study or the college audience more broadly, please apply to us for co-sponsorship.
+In the past, we have co-sponsored events such as talks and workshops, organized by faculty members about topics in blended learning, digital scholarship, and digital humanities.
+If you would like to bring a speaker to benefit colleagues in your field of study or the college audience more broadly, please apply to us for co-sponsorship.

 Faculty conference travel

 Funds are also available for faculty conference travel, as long as the purpose of attending the conference is explicitly related to blended learning, digital scholarship, and/or digital humanities.
-Examples of conferences for which you could apply for funding include:
+Requests to attend workshops or panels focused on learning/digital scholarship/digital humanities in one’s field of study will also be considered for funding.

 - The Bucknell Digital Scholarship Conference (linked from this site)